-Download the Member Authorization Form from wellpointmass.com.
+Download the Member Authorization Form from wellpoint.com/mass.

 The GIC's policies for releasing and requesting medical information to a third party comply with the Health Insurance Portability and Accountability Act (HIPAA).
 For more details, see the GIC's Notice of Privacy Practices in Appendix A.